suyash67/homepageJekyll/_posts/2020-07-03-bulletproofs_plus_part2.md

 Batching proofs together further improves generation and verification times.
 In most cryptocurrency systems, range proofs are required for proving that amounts hidden in Pederson commitments are 64-bit non-negative integers.
 Thus, we compare proof sizes [^1] and running times for $n=64$ and different batching configurations as shown in the following table.
+All simulations were performed on an Intel® Core™ i7-5500U CPU running at 2.40GHz.

 [^1]: Our implementation is over the $\texttt{secp256k1}$ curve in which private keys are $32$ bytes in size and public keys are $33$ bytes.
 Thus, the size of an element in $\mathbb{G}$ is $33$ bytes and that of an element in $\mathbb{Z}_q$ is $32$ bytes.